mongodb/specifications/source/retryable-writes/retryable-writes.rst

 cluster; however, that can only be reported as a server-side error (discussed later).

-Write commands executed on a standalone server do not support retryable behavior as standalone servers do not have an oplog.
+Write commands executed on a standalone server do not support retryable behavior.
 Drivers MUST NOT consider the server type when deciding to include a transaction ID in a supported write command and instead rely on the server to raise an error in this case.
 Such an error will inform users that the driver has been misconfigured.

 Write commands specifying an unacknowledged write concern (e.g. ``{w: 0})``) do not support retryable behavior.
 Drivers MUST NOT add a transaction ID to any